 Aside from my personal experience with Clearlight Infrared Saunas, one of the biggest reasons I like this brand is that it’s been endorsed by Dr. Brian Clement.
 He serves as the director of the Hippocrates Institute and one of the most respected figures with regard to alternative health therapies.
 Admittedly, Dr. Clement is an interesting character.
 However, he uses a sauna every day and won’t even stay in a hotel if it doesn’t have a sauna.
 He’s a big believer that using saunas helps to keep the body free of toxins, so it means a lot to me that he’s endorsed Clearlight Infrared Saunas because his opinion is one I respect a lot.

 If this sauna sounds appealing to you, make sure you read my full review on Clearlight Infrared Saunas, so you know everything you need to know before buying this sauna.
 If you decide this is the right sauna for you, remember that you want to deal directly with the company rather than going through Amazon.
-The person to contact at Clearlight Infrared Saunas is David Dremmel.
-He can give you a good deal and take $500 off your order if you give him the Discount Code “matt-justice-500.”
-You can call David directly at 1-800-798-1779, extension 870.
+Check out Jacuzzi Clearlight models here: www.healwithheat.com.
+You can get an even better deal and take $500 off your order if you give the Discount Code “matt-justice-500.”
+You can call directly for model and installation questions (800) 317-5070.

 Now that I’ve mentioned the three infrared sauna brands I like the most, I would be remiss if I didn’t also mention the ten other brands I’ve personally used and reviewed.
 These are the brands I would recommend you avoiding if at all possible.
 I understand that if your budget is tight, it can be tempting to go with a cheaper option, even if you know it’s not as good as some other options.
 However, I think it’s important that you understand why I didn’t recommend ten of the 13 IR saunas I reviewed.
 That being said, feel free to read my reviews and judge for yourself: